-The contractor will be allocated site storage, compound and parking within the area of car parking on site.
+The contractor is to be aware of parking restrictions within the area.
+Efforts will be made allocate site storage, compound and parking within the area of car parking on site.
 The contractor is to ensure these areas are maintained in a reasonable and safe condition throughout the Works.

-3.3 Existing Structures
+3.4 Existing Structures